ICGC-TCGA-PanCancer/pancancer-documentation/docs/prod_cluster_with_bindle.md

     # can be either openstack(os) or aws or vcloud
     type=os/aws/vcloud

-    # asks for the name of your pem file.
-Please make sure you have the pem file under ~/.ssh on your launcher host
+    # asks for the SSH key name you have defined in your cloud.
+Please make sure you have the pem file for the private key under ~/.ssh on your launcher host.
+Let's assume you called the key name "ap-oicr-2" when you generated it initially, but you saved the private part on your computer as "ap-oicr-2_private_key.pem".
+In this case, you should populate the bindle config file with the following "ssh_key_name", while uploading the private key as "~/.ssh/ap-oicr-2_private_key.pem" (600 permissions) on the Bindle VM:

     ssh_key_name=ap-oicr-2

     # asks for the type of node you want to launch (m1.small, m1.medium, m1.xlarge, etc)